Privacy policy

 You have the right to receive the personal data concerning you, which you have provided to us, in a structured, commonly used and machine-readable format and you have the right to transmit those data to another controller without hindrance from us, where

-When exercising your right to data portability in accordance with paragraph 1, you have the right to obtain that the personal data be transferred directly by us to another controller, insofar as this is technically feasible.
+In exercising your right to data portability pursuant to paragraph 1, you have the right to have the personal data transmitted directly from us to another controller, where technically feasible.

 You have the right to object to the processing of your personal data by us if this is based on your particular situation and our interests in the processing do not outweigh yours.